PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 ### Catchability:

 Some dens have uncatchable Pokémon (i.e. Mewtwo or Zeraora).
-If the den has any such uncatchable Pokémon, you must this to false.
+If the den has any such uncatchable Pokémon, you must set this to false.
 If the den has uncatchable Pokémon, but it is hard-locked in a way that prevents any of them from showing up while rolling or hosting, then it is safe to leave this as true.

 ### Frame Skips: